kit-cn-cms/TTH_Analysis_Chain/README.md

 "GreedyDBoostedCategories.txt" = puts overlapping events in the double boosted category
 "GenerousDBoostedCategories.txt" = puts overlapping events in the L+J categories

+The script will also generate event yield tables and a plot.

+If you only want the tables and plot without preparing the samples you can use
+"MakeYieldTablesAndPlots.py"

 #### 2)
 At this point you can find a BDT configuration
 - Play around with TMVA